zxphyrx/highway/app/views/overview/faq.md

 ### Can points be used for something else?

 Not as of right now.
 For those who get *above* 12 points, we *might* have some special swag planned.
 No promises.

+### What if my project costs more than $350?
+Can I pay for the difference myself?
+Yes!